agmeyer4/noaa_csl/README.md

     sundy = sunday
     weekday = monday through friday
 ```

+*A note about point vs area sectors: The point data is simply lat/lon pairs and emisisions, so no "regrid" needs to be done.
+To retain the most information (not lose spatial resolution), I simply combined the 12hr base data and standardized attributes, naming convention, etc in the "regridded" folder path.
+Part of my ongoing work is building a streamlined way to aggregate all of the regridded area and point sources.

+The regridded area data is at its inherent resolution of approximately 4kmx4km.
+However, the point source data is precise.
+Thus, in a representation of emissions, we have sub-grid scale point data.
+Keeping it as such instead of incorporating into the grid allows for more sophisticated analysis on grid scaling applications.

 ## Ongoing Work
 The following ongoing development can be found in ./ipynbs/noaa_csl_dev.ipynb